Nuclear Medicine - Bachelors

 Bachelor of Science in Nuclear Medicine Program

-Non-ARRT certified applicants can apply January 1 to April 30 for a summer start.
+Non-ARRT certified applicants can apply January 1 to May 20 for a summer start.
 The Application deadline has been extended to May 20th!

 ARRT certified applicants can apply April 1 to June 15 for a fall start.

 The B.S. degree in Nuclear Medicine program in the Department of Radiation Technology at Loma Linda University is accredited by WASC (Western Associate of Schools and Colleges).
 Application for JRCNMT accreditation has been submitted.

 *The certification examination passing rates reflect the Nuclear Medicine Certificate program.
 The first BSNM graduating class will complete the program summer 2016.